Package 'escape'

 Description

-This function allows to the user to examine the distribution of enrichment across groups by generating a ridge plot.
+This function allows the user to examine the distribution of enrichment across groups by generating a geyser plot.

 Usage